hallieeilerts/CA-CODE_Automation/README.md

 ### Source code

 Source code is made available in the `src` folder, with sub-folders for each stage of the project pipeline.
 Source code are all files that are required to execute the project's pipeline.
-In addition, there is a makefile in the main directory folder which makes explicit how the source code needs to be run.
+In addition, there is a `make.R` file in the main directory folder which makes explicit how the source code needs to be run.
+Code in the visualizations file is to be run ad-hoc and is not included in the `make.R` file.

-Our pipeline consists of five stages:
+Our pipeline consists of seven stages:

+-   prepare-session
--   data-prep
+-   data-management
 -   estimation
 -   prediction
 -   squeezing
 -   uncertainty
 -   results
+-   visualizations

 The directory structure for `/src` is thus:

-    /src/data-prep/
+    /src/prepare-session/
+    /src/data-management/
     /src/estimation/
     /src/prediction/
     /src/squeezing/
     /src/uncertainty/
     /src/results/
+    /src/visualizations/

+There is one additional folder, in `/src/archive` which stores data-management source code for previous updates. :

 ### Generated files